robertpiira/ingrid/README.markdown

 2. More generic and simplified class naming conventions, and…
 3. a bunch more column width variations.

 Check out Ingrid in use at <http://codepen.io/robertpiira/pen/kofpu>.
+Or the plain demo page ay <http://codepen.io/robertpiira/full/kofpu>

 The previous Ingrid 1.0 will live on in its ingrid_1.0 branch.